ibm-cloud-docs/account/service_credentials.md

 To view the credential, the user must have the IAM level access action `resource-controller.credential.retrieve_all`.
 This action is given with the Administrator role, and overrides any credential level access enabling the user to view the credential.

 ## Viewing a credential by using the API
 {: #viewing-credentials-api}
 {: api}

 After a credential is created for a service, it can be viewed at any time for users that need the API key value.
-However, all users must have the correct level of access to see the details of a credential including the API key value.
+However, all users must have the correct level of access to see the details of a credential that includes the API key value.
 The access of the user must be equal to or greater than that of the service credential.
-For example, if the credential has the IAM service role `Writer`, then the user trying to view the credential must have the IAM service role `Writer` or `Manager` for that particular service assigned.
+For example, if the credential has the IAM service role `Writer`, then the user that is trying to view the credential must have the IAM service role `Writer` or `Manager` for that particular service assigned.

 To get a list of all of the resource keys, call the [Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#list-resource-keys) as shown in the following example: